-So now we’ve covered the materials that are widely used for high voltage earthing.
-Point ‘b’ from IEEE-std 80 above calls for the conductor to retain its mechanical strength when being exposed to a fault.
+So now we’ve covered the materials widely used for HV earthing.
+Point ‘b’ from IEEE-std 80 above calls for the conductor to retain its mechanical strength when exposed to a fault.

 Up to this point, we’ve discussed conductor conductivities, materials and thermal-mechanical characteristics.

-Another consideration for high voltage earthing is the method of the joint between conductors.
+Another consideration for high voltage earthing is the method of the joint between the conductors.

-Joints in conductors are as critical to current-flow as the conductors themselves.
+Joints in the conductors are; as critical to current-flow as the conductors themselves.
 The jointing method must not allow the joint to introduce excessive resistance.
-Therefore, the selection of the jointing method will impact the earthing system’s thermal resilience massively.
-This thermal resilience is why welded joints are the go-to choice for the high voltage earthing system.
+Therefore, the selection of the jointing method will impact the HV earthing system’s thermal resilience massively.
+This thermal resilience is why welding joints are the go-to choice for the high voltage earthing system.

-Welded joints achieve the nearest physical match to the native conductor itself and are the gold-standard in conductor jointing because they accomplish a molecular similarity to the native material’s conductivity, as well as similar mechanical robustness.
+Welded joints achieve the nearest physical match to the native conductor itself and are the gold-standard in conductor jointing.
+They accomplish a molecular similarity to the native material’s conductivity, as well as similar mechanical robustness.

 Here’s an example of a safe method of igniting an exothermic weld.